 Recent efforts to create national self-sufficiency of the semiconductor supply chain by various countries around the world creates new competitive and economic dynamics that are difficult to predict and may lead to semiconductor industry instability.
+For example, the U.S. government has been imposing increasingly strict export controls, particularly on exports to China, which have already impacted the financial performance and business outlook of certain semiconductor vendors and vendors of semiconductor manufacturing equipment.
 Increased restrictions on the availability and use of critical semiconductor IP and equipment by various foreign entities may limit Atomera's ability to license our IP in some parts of the world.